scottlaplant/daterangeselector/README.md

 ## Contributing

-Please submit pull requests to us and explain what you're attempting to do/fix.
+Please submit a pull requests and explain what you're attempting to do/fix.

 <!--- ## Versioning --->